Just for Employers

 Heat safety

 Heat-related illness is a serious, sometimes deadly threat to those who work outdoors or perform physical labor, especially during the scorching Texas summer.
-In addition to the threat it poses for workers, heat can lead to increased absenteeism and higher health care costs for businesses.
-As the days grow warmer, employers should prepare a plan to help workers acclimate to the rising temperature and stay safe on the job.
+In addition to the threat it poses for employees, heat can lead to increased absenteeism and higher health care costs for businesses.
+As the days grow warmer, employers should prepare a plan to help employees acclimate to the rising temperature and stay safe on the job.

-Acclimatization is a vital safety measure.
+Acclimatization is a vital safety measure

 In many parts of Texas, temperatures routinely reach triple digits during June, July and August.
-Acclimatization is one of the most important steps employers can take to protect the health and safety of their workers.
-New hires and employees unaccustomed to working in the heat are especially at risk, but all workers should be given time to adjust to hotter conditions.
+Acclimatization is one of the most important steps employers can take to protect the health and safety of their employees.
+New hires and employees unaccustomed to working in the heat are especially at risk, but all employees should be given time to adjust to hotter conditions.
 Acclimatization benefits the body in numerous ways, including increased sweating efficiency, stabilization of circulation, increased blood flow, and enabling individuals to work with a lower core temperature and heart rate.
 The process can take up to three weeks, but the first five days are the most critical.

-Prepare workers with summer safety tips.
+Prepare employees with summer safety tips

-• Drink about 6 ounces of water every 15 minutes, regardless of thirst.
+• Drink about 8 ounces of water every 15-20 minutes, regardless of thirst.
 That goes for nighttime work as well.

 • Understand how the heat index affects your body.